wileycousins-edu/intro_to_circuits/gettingstarted/README.md

 * voltage
 * current

 We'll learn about them as class goes on.
 For now, we will set up the meter and learn how to test continuity.
-We'll also show how to measure resistance, voltage, and current, but those sections are better off skipped until after lesson 1, and are here so you can come back and review.

 ### setting up your multimeter
-First thing's first.
-Plug your probes into your multimeter if necessary.
+First thing's first: plug your probes into your multimeter if necessary.
 The black probe goes in the port labeled "COM" or "GND" or something similar.
 The red one goes in the port labeled "mA/Ω/V" or something similar.
-Make sure they're pushed into the ports all the way.
+Make sure they're pushed in all the way (this may take some force).
 It'll look something like this:

 ![multimeter](images/multimeter.jpg "probe jacks of all trade")

-Second thing's second.
-Take a two pieces of 22 gauge wire (I recommend black and red) about four inches long, strip one end of each about a quarter inch, and the other end about two inches.
+Second thing's second: yake a two pieces of 22 gauge wire (I recommend black and red) about four inches long, strip one end of each about a quarter inch, and the other end about two inches.
 You'll have two pieces of wire that look similar to this:

 ![multimeter wires](images/probe-wires.jpg "not spaghetti")

-Then, wrap the long bare side of the wire around a pointy part of your multimeter (called the **probe**).
-This pointy thing is what you touch to things to test them.
+Wrap the long bare side of the wire around a pointy part of your multimeter (called the **probe**).
+This pointy thing is what you touch things with to test them.
 By attaching wires to them, we make it way easier to plug our multimeter directly into our breadboard like this:

 ![multimeter in a breadboard](images/multimeter-in-bread.jpg "shoving probes into holes")